Robert Fellmeth: Children's Advocacy Institute

 CAI's litigation includes California Foster Parents' Association v.
 Lightbourne, a Ninth Circuit case that found the Department of Social Services compensation to family foster care providers to be over 30% below their actual out-of-pocket costs, in violation of federal law.
 CAI argued that these rates were also irrational because children in homes with functioning parents have much better outcomes than do group homes with employees serving the parental role, but the latter receive more than 8 times the compensation as do families.
 The litigation was assisted by the pro bono efforts of Morrison and Foerster joining with the CAI legal team.
 The supply of family foster care providers had fallen as the compensation levels retracted due to uncompensated inflation in the years following 1998.
 The case required a 30% immediate increase and CPI adjustment hereafter.

 CAI has two other test cases in the courts as of 2013.
 One challenges the 388 child caseloads of Sacramento dependency court attorneys (E.T., the other challenges the rules of the Department of Social Services (DSS) that allegedly implemented SB 39, a bill sponsored by CAI to provide for disclosure of deaths from child abuse or neglect consistent with federal and state law.
 The complaint contends that the rules, influenced by counties and social workers, conceals the causes of deaths contrary to the statutory intent and construction.
 In 2013, the Ninth Circuit upheld the dismissal of the case, invoking the equitable doctrine of "abstention," or categorical deferral to state court practice.
 Fellmeth has condemned the decision.

 Fellmeth and CAI are also involved as counsel for objectors to the current federal case of Fraley v.
 Facebook.

-In addition to appellate litigation by CAI and CPIL, Professor Fellmeth has written numerous amicus briefs at the appellate level, including the brief for the National Association of Counsel for Children in the Troxel case, and for CAI on the Camreta case—both before the U.S. Supreme Court since 2006.
+In addition to appellate litigation by CAI and CPIL, Fellmeth has written numerous amicus briefs at the appellate level, including the brief for the National Association of Counsel for Children in the Troxel case, and for CAI on the Camreta case—both before the U.S. Supreme Court since 2006.
 The Camreta brief was selected as "Brief of the Week" by the National Law Journal in 2011.

 Awards

 In 1997, Fellmeth was named "Community Champion for 30 Years of Work in Injury Prevention" by the Civil Justice Foundation.
-In 2009, he was honored by the University's School of Education Sciences and Leadership as a "Remarkable Leader in Education."
+In 2009, he was honored by the university's School of Education Sciences and Leadership as a "Remarkable Leader in Education."
 In 2012, Fellmeth won the Thorsnes Prize for outstanding scholarship for the third edition of his text Child Rights and Remedies.